 The Company generally grants options to purchase shares of its common stock to its employees, directors and non-employees for a fixed number of shares with an exercise price equal to the fair value of the underlying shares at the grant date.
-All stock option grants are accounted for using the fair value method, and stock-based compensation expense is recognized ratably over the requisite service period as the underlying options vest.
+Stock-based compensation expense is recognized ratably over the requisite service period as the underlying options vest.
 The Company uses the Black-Scholes option pricing model to measure the fair value of its stock options.